rsksmart/rif-scheduler-services/README.md

 We recommend at least 12 confirmations with a window of 3-5 minutes.
 This is directly related to the recurrence of the transaction executions, that runs each 5 minutes (Configurable by `SCHEDULER_CRON_EXPRESSION` environment variable).

-You can configure the *required confirmations* with their own environment variable (`REQUIRED_CONFIRMATIONS`) and the window time is set by the `addPlan` method of the `OneShotSchedule` smart contract.
+You can configure the *required confirmations* with their own environment variable (`REQUIRED_CONFIRMATIONS`) and the window time is set by the `addPlan` method of the `RIFScheduler` smart contract.

 ## Demo